 Vietnam has always managed to attract foreign investors because of its great geological location and it’s dynamic young workforce.
 That is why attracting foreign investors has been of key importance in Vietnam’s External Affairs Policy.
-It is one of the main reasons why Vietnam has various easier Tax and Compliance Laws to make it easier for investors to establish their offices and branches here.
+It is one of the main reasons why Vietnam has various easier Tax and Compliance Laws to create a seamless transition for investors to establish their offices and branches here.
 The government offers reductions and exemptions to foreign investors.
 It has helped the local industry boom in the region.
 For example, trade between Vietnam & the U.K. almost tripled from 2010 to 2020, when it reached about $6.6 billion (source).

 What is Personal Income Tax?

 Tax is one of the most important duties for each citizen to keep the government’s wheels going.
 The government is highly dependent on the tax of each person.
 Personal Income Tax in Vietnam is the deduction in the taxpayer’s income to pay the government.
 The tax is paid to the government once a year.
 The government of Vietnam has offered various exemptions to encourage the taxpayers in the country.
-It is to encourage the taxpayers to pay their taxes.
+Learn more about Personal Income Tax for expats here.

 Income Tax Exemptions